viperproject/prusti-dev/docs/dev-guide/src/config/flags.md

 ## `ENABLE_GHOST_CONSTRAINTS`

-Enables ghost constraints in Prusti specifications.
+When enabled, ghost constraints can be used in Prusti specifications.

 Ghost constraints allow for specifications which are only active if a certain "constraint" (i.e. a trait bound on a generic type parameter) is satisfied.